12 Active Ways to Conquer Anxiety and Depression

-Unfortunately, these efforts often backfire, as I recently discussed with fellow CBT psychologist and Psychology Today blogger Joel Minden.
+Unfortunately, these efforts often backfire, as I recently discussed with fellow CBT psychologist and Psychology Today contributor Joel Minden.
 “We’ve all had experiences where we think we can do something to make ourselves feel better,” said Minden, “and it doesn’t work in that moment.”

 The result can be worse than simply not finding relief.
 “It can be really frustrating and defeating when people work so hard to try to change their emotions,” Minden said, “if they’re just not able to do that very effectively.”
 We can end up believing “that we don’t have coping strategies, or that we can’t deal with difficult emotions, or that we’re stuck and there’s no way out of it.”